Lil Keed: 2020: Trapped on Cleveland 3

 On January 11, 2020, Keed announced his forthcoming second studio album Trapped On Cleveland 3.
 On January 30, 2020, Keed's collaborative single "A-Team (You Ain't Safe)" along with Lil Yachty, Lil Gotit, and Zaytoven was released.
 It was the second single released off their forthcoming collaborative album A-Team.

 On April 15, 2020, Keed released his single "No Dealings", accompanied with a music video.
 On May 15, 2020, Keed released his second single "Wavy"; however, the song did not appear on Trapped on Cleveland 3, but the remix featuring American rapper Travis Scott did.
 On June 12, 2020, Keed released the single "Fox 5", featuring American rapper Gunna.
 Gunfire rang out during the filming of the music video for the song resulting in 2 people injured.
 On July 31, 2020, Keed revealed the release date and cover art for Trapped on Cleveland 3.
 On August 3, 2020, he released another single titled "She Know", featuring American rapper Lil Baby.
 On August 7, 2020, Keed released his album Trapped On Cleveland 3.
 The album features artists such as 42 Dugg, Future, Gunna, Lil Baby, Travis Scott, Ty Dolla Sign, and Young Thug.
 On August 11, 2020, Keed was included on XXL's 2020 Freshman Class.

 On October 27, 2020, Keed revealed the tracklist for his deluxe edition of Trapped On Cleveland 3.
 On October 30, 2020, he released the deluxe version with 18 more tracks featuring additional guest appearances from O.T.
 Genasis, Lil Gotit, Quavo, Lil Duke, Yak Gotti, and Chris Brown.

-2023: Keed talk to em' 2
+2023: Keed Talk to 'Em 2

-Managed by his family, lil Keed's career will live forever.
-"Keed talk to em' 2" is the first posthumous project by Lil Keed.